 From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Corfu is one of the most popular destinations in the Mediterranean – and for good reason.
-I think it’s one of the best all-rounder islands, it has great beaches and there’s truly something here for everyone.
-The main problem is that there are SO MANY places to stay around the coast, it can be confusing to know exactly which place is right for you.
+I think it’s one of the best all-rounder islands, with amazing beaches and scenery everywhere and lots of lovely beach areas to choose from.
+The main problem is narrowing down where to go!

 Shortlist – The Best Places to Stay in Corfu

-- Best Luxury Hotels: Conrad Corfu, Angsana Corfu, Kontokali Bay Resort & Spa
+- Best Luxury Hotels: Conrad Corfu, Ikos Odisia, Grecotel Corfu Imperial

-- for more see Corfu’s Best Luxury Beach Hotels
+- I’ve got more detail on this over here: Corfu’s Best Luxury Beach Hotels

 - Best Family Resort Hotel: Domes of Corfu, Ikos Odisia